 French for Beginners – What You Need to Know

 There is too much emphasis on grammar in French instruction, and I believe this is unhelpful.
-We need to immerse ourselves in the language right away, by listening to and reading stories.
-Initially these should be short, full of repetition, like the Mini Stories at LingQ.
-The Mini Stories will take you from beginner to intermediate in French.
+We need to immerse ourselves in the language right away by listening to and reading stories.
+Initially, these texts should be short and full of repetition.
+I recommend the Mini Stories at LingQ.
+The Mini Stories will guide you towards an intermediate grasp of French.
 Practice the basic patterns of the language with lots of repetition.
-They are also a great refresher of the grammatical patterns when you are more advanced.
+Refresh your knowledge of important sentence structures and grammatical patterns.
 Then, as soon as possible, the immersion should consist of compelling content, audio with text.

 Accessing this kind of material is made possible thanks to the Internet.
 Whether you enjoy listening to French YouTubers, podcasts, or reading blogs, the amount of content you can find is endless.
 Francais Authentique and innerFrench are great resources.
 None of this existed during Kato Lomb’s time, nor when I was learning French 50 years or more ago.